csye6225TA/Assignment_2_hidden_tests/hidden_e2e_test_1/README.md

 ## Overview

 This document describes an end-to-end unit test designed to verify the entire workflow of defining, adding, saving, loading, and deleting inventory items in the Inventory Management System.
-The test ensures the system's capabilities to manage the lifecycle of inventory items properly, including snapshot creation, restoration, and deletion.

 ### Purpose